Conanguo0223/unitree_rl_gym/README.md

 </div>

 <p align="center">
-  <strong>This is a repository for reinforcement learning implementation based on Unitree robots, supporting Unitree Go2, H1, H1_2, and G1.</strong>
+  <strong>This hi is a repository for reinforcement learning implementation based on Unitree robots, supporting Unitree Go2, H1, H1_2, and G1.</strong>
 </p>

 <div align="center">